jeffreyrosenbluth/Othello-Reflex/README.md

 To do
 -----

-- [ ] Compture moves on it's own
+- [ ] Computer moves on it's own.
 - [ ] Legal squares change color when hovered over.
-- [ ] Show number of squares each player has
+- [ ] Show number of squares each player has.
-- [ ] Move syle info to static/css instead of inline
+- [ ] Move syle info to static/css instead of inline.
+- [ ] Break up code into smaller modules.